-Khan serves as New York City bureau chief for the Juvenile Justice Information Exchange and Youth Today.
+Khan serves as New York City bureau chief for Youth Today and the Juvenile Justice Information Exchange.
 He writes stories and also produces data visualization projects and videos in collaboration with students and recent graduates of the City University of New York Graduate School of Journalism.
 He has also written for the New York Times, Newsday and Boston Globe.

 STAFF REPORTER: STELL SIMONTON

 Simonton is Youth Today’s staff reporter covering out-of-school time (OST), focusing on innovative work with youth outside of school.
 Previously a digital editor at the Atlanta Journal-Constitution, she also has written for the Christian Science Monitor, the Washington Post and Al Jazeera America.